mowgliamu/attribution-modeling-dbt/README.md

 # Marketing Attribution Modeling
 This project aims to solve the attribution problem for Miro according to the given custom attribution rules.
 The SQL in this project is compatible with BigQuery.

-In order to run this project, followt these steps (dbt must be installed):
+In order to run this project, follow these steps (dbt must be installed):
 1. Clone this repo.
 2. Create a profile named `miro_assignment`, or update the `profile:` key in the `dbt_project.yml` file to point to an existing profile ([docs](https://docs.getdbt.com/docs/configure-your-profile)).
 Make sure the `project` and `dataset` are set correctly in your `profile.yml` for BigQuery.